nixworks/public/news/2017/06/15/2017-xuzhou-kindergarten-bombing-an-explosion-at-a-kindergarten-in-fengxian-jiangsu-province-china-kills-seven-people-and-injures-66.md

 ### [2017-06-15](/news/2017/06/15/index.md)

-# 2017 Xuzhou kindergarten bombing.
-An explosion at a kindergarten in Fengxian, Jiangsu Province, China, kills seven people and injures 66.
+# 2017 Xuzhou kindergarten bombing: An explosion at a kindergarten in Fengxian, Jiangsu Province, China, kills seven people and injures 66.